 There are two needles inside the machine that poke holes in the pods or capsules so water can pass through them.
 These needles can often get clogged with the coffee grounds.
-If left unclean for long it can become damaged and also ruin the taste of your coffee.
+If left unclean for a long it can become damaged and also ruin the taste of your coffee.

 So, every month take the time to wipe these needles and make them squeaky clean for the next brewing cycle!

 Coffee machines should ideally be cleaned every 6 months.
 Or after using every 300 capsules or pods.
 Get a proper descaling kit, arrange a descaling agent, and perform the descaling punctually.
 This can significantly increase the life of your Keurig coffee maker.

 Many times the ‘fixed’ in the google search ‘Keurigs light blinking or flashing issue fixed’ is because of descaling.

 To sum up, the answer to how long a Keurig last is not 3 to 5 years alone.
 Yes, typically, they should AT LEAST last 3 to 5 years but many people have had it for decades and continue to enjoy their Keurig’s coffee to date.
 You can make them last longer with careful cleaning routines.

 However, the bottom line is, that there will come a time when the coffee machine is badly due for an upgrade.
 Most definitely, your Keurig, at that time, will show you signs such as poor-tasting coffee, the machine not working, etc. When you see these signs, we suggest you look for a replacement instead of a repair shop!